Blakeview

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Blakeview had a median taxpayer income of $57,462 and an average income of $62,979 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This was lower than the national average, with Greater Adelaide having a median income of $54,808 and an average income of $66,852.
-Based on Wage Price Index growth of 8.8% since the financial year 2023, current estimates for Blakeview would be approximately $62,519 (median) and $68,521 (average) as of September 2025.
-According to Census 2021 income data, incomes in Blakeview cluster around the 53rd percentile nationally.
-The predominant income cohort spans 41.3% of locals (4,082 people), falling within the $1,500 - 2,999 category.
-This is similar to the broader area where 31.8% occupy this range.
-Housing affordability pressures are severe in Blakeview, with only 84.0% of income remaining after housing costs, ranking at the 48th percentile nationally.
+The median taxpayer income in Blakeview is $57,462 and the average is $62,979 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than national averages, with Greater Adelaide having a median income of $54,808 and an average of $66,852.
+Using Wage Price Index growth of 8.8% since the financial year 2023, estimated incomes for September 2025 would be approximately $62,519 (median) and $68,521 (average).
+According to Census 2021 income data, Blakeview's household, family, and personal incomes cluster around the 53rd percentile nationally.
+The predominant income cohort in Blakeview spans 41.3% of locals (4,082 people) earning between $1,500 and $2,999 per week, similar to broader area patterns where 31.8% fall within this range.
+Housing affordability pressures are severe, with only 84.0% of income remaining after housing costs, ranking at the 48th percentile nationally.

 Frequently Asked Questions - Income